-News about wildfires across the U.S. has been spreading almost as quickly as the fires themselves.
+News about wildfires across North America has been spreading almost as quickly as the fires and smoke themselves.
 But what’s causing these intense fires?
 How do they spread?
 What’s being done to stop them?
 We’ve got the answers for you.

 How do wildfires start?